 During her career, she has assisted workers throughout Local 1500’s jurisdiction to gain a better life by joining our Union.
 In June of 2011, Aly directed the first union election of its kind when she filed at the NLRB to represent workers from the Target store in Valley Stream, NY.
-The Target campaign was featured on the front page of multiple national publications like the New York times, The Huffington Post and The Wall Street Journal just to name a few.
-Almost 3 years later, in March of 2014, a book was written about the Labor movement titled "New labor in NY: Precarious Workers and the Future of the Labor Movement", where the Target campaign is featured as a portrayal of the recent efforts to expand the movement from the local to the national scale.
+The Target campaign was featured on the front page of multiple national publications like the New York Times, The Huffington Post, Star Tribune, and The Wall Street Journal just to name a few.
+Almost 3 years later, in March of 2014, a book was written about the Labor movement titled "New labor in NY: Precarious Workers and the Future of the Labor Movement", where the Target campaign is featured as a portrayal of the extraordinary efforts to expand the movement from the local to the national scale.
 Ms. Waddy has also been invited to lecture students at Hofstra University to discuss the challenges that workers face in today’s retail environment, especially while working for a large anti-union employer like Target.
 In October 2016, Aly successfully directed the campaign to organize the workers at Hale & Hearty’s Commissary in Brooklyn, N.Y.
 Through her leadership and the hard work and dedication of her team, the workers at Hale & Hearty won their NLRB election by a landslide and are currently working under the protection of their first Union contract.
 Aly has participated in successfully bargaining several contracts, like Hale & Hearty and Pick Quick Key Food.
 Aly’s presence and ability were immediately felt at the bargaining table during the Pick Quick Key Food negotiations.
 “We couldn’t have reached a positive resolution without her there.
 Aly worked very hard alongside Executive Vice President & Recorder Joe Waddy and President Newell to make that deal happen.”

 Aly was born in El Salvador and immigrated with her family to Queens, N.Y. where she grew up.
-She later moved to Suffolk County where she now lives with her husband Joe, daughter Kiana and son Jaden.
-She loves to run and stay active, she participates in events like the Run for the Warriors and the 5 Boro Bike Tour.
+She currently resides in Suffolk County with her husband Joe, daughter Kiana, and son Jaden.
+She loves to stay active, she has participated in events like the Run for the Warriors and the 5 Boro Bike Tour.
 She enjoys cooking and baking for family and friends.